tc39/proposal-eventual-send/README.md

 E(targetP).remoteMethod(someArg, someArg2).callOnResult(...otherArgs);
 ```

-The handlers are not exposed to the user of the handled promise, so it provides
+This handler is not exposed to the user of the handled promise, so it provides
-a secure separation between the unprivileged client (which uses the `E`,
+a secure separation between the unprivileged client (which uses `E` or static
-`E.sendOnly` or static `HandledPromise` methods) and the privileged system
+`HandledPromise` methods) and the privileged system
 which implements the communication mechanism.

 ### `HandledPromise.prototype`